 Each site must have a site plan that outlines the location of fire protection equipment, emergency exits, assembly points, emergency phone numbers and if required out of hours contacts.
-The plan should be displayed throughout the site and reviewed every 5 years or if the paths of travel to the emergency exits are obstructed by new building works/ internal walls.
+The plan should be displayed throughout the site.

 Evacuation Procedure

 The EMP will include specific evacuation procedures, relevant to the emergency situations identified for the site, which will detail: